jackgill/dawg/docs/01-introduction.md

 ## Goals

-The main goal is to be a **simple** tool for view your markdown documentation, either while you write it or when presenting it to others.
+The main goal is to be a **simple** tool for view your markdown documentation, either while you are writing or when presenting it to others.
 It should be **customizable** to fit specific situations but stay **interchangeable** with other systems and tools.

 First of all _dawg_ should be dead **simple** to use and to get started with.
 It uses sensible